Oxiang/50.039-Deep-Learning/README.md

 - Optimizer: AdamW
 - Learning Rate Scheduler: None

-**<u>Number of epochs</u>**

 ## 5.5 Implementing checkpoints

 Checkpoints are saved at every epoch to ensure that the models can be loaded for evaluation.
-In the event of crashing midway of training, the checkpoints can provide the state to continue training again.
+In the event of crashing midway during training, the checkpoints can provide the state to continue training again.

 The Checkpoint stores the following variables: